We went on a kayaking excursion near Upsala Glacier on our first full day in Calafate. Kayaking next to icebergs is something special.

 Less time on buses is always a good thing.

 Our kayaking group consisted of 15 people, including the driver and guides.
-It was a lot smaller than our Perito Moreno Glacier mini trekking tour we did the following day.
+It was much smaller than our Perito Moreno Glacier mini trekking tour we did the following day.

 The drive from the hotel to the ferry dock on the southern shore of Lago Argentino was about 40 minutes.
-Upon arriving at the ferry dock, the guides shuffled us past 100 people or so who were waiting to board a cruise boat taking them to Perito Moreno Glacier.
+Upon arriving at the ferry dock, the guides shuffled us past ~100 people waiting to board a cruise boat to take them to Perito Moreno Glacier.

 Our group boarded a huge boat that would be our home for the next four hours, each way!

 The boat traveled extremely slowly.
 Peter slept while I ate pastries made by the guides in the boat’s kitchen and enjoyed the ride complemented by tropical booze cruise music.

 As you can see in the video above, the skies were clear, and the sun was shining.
 The blue water bled into the blue sky, and the snow-capped mountains bled into the sparse cloud cover.